April 1st, 2018 was the day I made my Neocities account.

 After Districts, the site directory I started and organized, went the way of Centralia, I stopped showing up on Neocities.
 I'd built up a sizable group of people who were obsessed with me, people with so little going on in their lives that they built up this mythology around me, that of a cult leader who's brainwashed people into being my friends because I'm just that evil.
 I've been sent retarded memes and drawings of my sona being brutalized alike.
 Capy and I still get brought up, despite neither of us being active on the site.

 Meanwhile, we've been writing, creating, growing closer to each other.
-One need only look at her badger gallery for proof of it.
 Just as she helped me out of a very angry slump, I kept her from giving up and running off.
 I've gotten stronger as a writer; she's gotten stronger as an artist.
 I dropped a new album just today.
 If I was still on Neocities, wading through the vitriol people still have for me for making fun of their site once, I probably wouldn't have any of it.

 I think if I had to pick anything I've learned from all this, it's to not take the internet too seriously, and hold onto the things that actually excite you and the people who inspire you.
 Don't take shit off people and know when to quit.
 Sometimes, it's for the best.